 Recognition & Evaluation of Autism Contact Training

-- Provide tips for communicating with people with Autism or ASD
+- Providing tips for communicating with people with Autism or ASD

-- Discuss best scene management techniques in regards to ASD and other disorders, especially involving people affected by Sensory Processing Disorder (SPD)
+- Discussing best scene management techniques in regards to ASD and other disorders, especially involving people affected by Sensory Processing Disorder (SPD)

-- Review de-escalation techniques and why they are an important first option
+- Reviewing de-escalation techniques and why they are an important first option

-- Introduce resources available to assist First Responders beyond this training session
+- Introducing resources available to assist First Responders beyond this training session

 At the conclusion of this training program, responders to accident, emergency, and other intervention scenes will be able to:

 - Recognize individuals with ASD or sensory processing disorders by checking the response scene and evaluating the individual’s physical and behavioral cues.

 - Determine an individual’s ability to communicate with the responder, with or without assistance from the caregiver.

 - Apply established techniques to manage verbal and non-verbal behaviors in people with ASD or sensory processing disorders in order to elicit necessary information for working the response scene.